1mh/pyqt-examples/src/05 Qt Designer Python/README.md

 # Qt Designer python

 [Qt Designer](https://build-system.fman.io/qt-designer-download) is a graphical tool for editing Qt GUIs.
 It produces `.ui` files.
 This is a special XML format for storing layouts.
-This example shows how you can load `.ui` files from Python:
+The dialog in the following screenshot comes from [`dialog.ui`](dialog.ui):

 <p align="center"><img src="qt-designer-python.png" alt="Qt Designer Python"></p>